 Main image: ‘Queer California: Untold Stories’, 2019, exhibition view.
 Courtesy: The Oakland Museum of California

-Bryony White is a writer based in London, UK.
-She is currently finishing her PhD at King’s College London on the legal regulation of queer, racialised and non-normative subjects in performance and contemporary art.
-In 2019, she was shortlisted for the Fitzcarraldo Editions Essay Prize and has written for Art Monthly, frieze, The Los Angeles Review of Books, The Times Literary Supplement and Hazlitt.
+Bryony White is a PhD candidate at King’s College London, where she is writing about performance and the law.
+In 2019, she was shortlisted for the Fitzcarraldo Editions Essay Prize, and she has written for frieze, LA Review of Books, Artmonthly and the TLS.
+She co-edits the Tinyletter, close.